angular/angular/aio/content/guide/testing.md

 The URL bound to the `[routerLink]` attribute flows in to the directive's `linkParams` property.

-The `host` metadata property wires the click event of the host element (the `<a>` anchor elements in `AppComponent`) to the stub directive's `onClick` method.
+The `HostListener` wires the click event of the host element (the `<a>` anchor elements in `AppComponent`) to the stub directive's `onClick` method.

 Clicking the anchor should trigger the `onClick()` method,